xVinnie/Ping-Remover-Master/README.md

 All lengths, distances are automatically changed depending on the race you play. e.g (Aman, Humam M/F, Cast M,F , etc.)

-Supports hard CC so you will not be desyncing or rubber banding on PvE/PvP.
+Supports hard CC so you won't be desyncing/ghosting.
+You'll be able to block attacks from mobs or players the way a low pinged player would.

 [Known Issues]

-None at this point.
+No issues.